ritshukl/Ritushuklarepos/README.md

 # Ritushuklarepos
-This is my first git repository
+This is my first git repository.
+Author- Ritu Shukla